 Testing & Maintenance

-The testing and the maintenance phase incorporate periodic tabletop exercises to ensure the organization is satisfied with the strategy.
-Reviewing the performance of BC plan for assessing its impact.
+The testing and maintenance phase includes periodic tabletop exercises to ensure that the organization is content with the strategy.
+Reviewing the performance of the BCM plan for assessing its impact.

-Risk Management is the process to identify, assess, and control risk or threats related to an organization’s earning & capital.
-In the framework of risk management, the possibility of threats from different sources is considered carefully.
-The risk could be anything, from accidents, legal liabilities, errors to financial uncertainty.
+Risk Management is the process to identify, assess, and control risks or threats related to an organization’s earnings & capital.
+The framework for risk management thoroughly examines the potential for threats from many sources.
+The risk could be anything, from accidents, legal liabilities, and errors to financial uncertainty.

 Identifying the Risk